jinagamvasubabu/polyfetcher/README.md

 [https://dev.to/jinagamvasubabu/solution-polygons-and-multipolygons-should-follow-the-right-hand-rule-2c8i](https://dev.to/jinagamvasubabu/solution-polygons-and-multipolygons-should-follow-the-right-hand-rule-2c8i)

-## Known Errors:
+## Errors:
-Errors:
-   * If one of the area is invalid area then it can fetch the other area if its valid
+   * If one of the area is invalid area then it can fetch the other areas if they are valid
-   * If both are invalid then it will throw error
+   * If all areas which were passed are invalid then it will throw error `error while fetching the polygon`

 ## Goroutines Support:
 Goroutines support to fetch areas concurrently instead of synchronously